Grant's Lick

 Today, Campbell County continues to evolve as a dynamic community.
 It is home to a diverse population and offers a mix of suburban and rural areas.
 The county boasts a rich cultural heritage, historical landmarks, and natural beauty, making it an attractive place to live, work, and visit.

-This timeline provides a condensed summary of the historical journey of Campbell County, Kentucky.
+This timeline provides a concise overview of the key events in the history of Campbell County, Kentucky.

 • 1795: Campbell County is established from parts of Mason, Scott, and Harrison counties.